Hughav92/PhD_Thesis_Obsidian_Vault/Literature Notes/@baiEmpiricalEvaluationGeneric2018.md

 [Go to annotation](zotero://open-pdf/library/items/DX372JDZ?page=3&annotation=BYUGMJIU) “F (s) = (x ∗d f )(s) = k−1 ∑ i=0 f (i) · xs−d·i” ([Bai et al., 2018, p.
 3](zotero://select/library/items/2UF9HWLW)) Formal definition of dilation convolutions..

+# Annotations
+(02/09/2024, 15:51:03)

+[Go to annotation](zotero://open-pdf/library/items/DX372JDZ?page=3&annotation=BTAM78YC) “The distinguishing characteristics of TCNs are: 1) the convolutions in the architecture are causal, meaning that there is no information “leakage” from future to past; 2) the architecture can take a sequence of any length and map it to an output sequence of the same length, just as with an RNN.” ([Bai et al., 2018, p.
+3](zotero://select/library/items/2UF9HWLW)) The two distinguishing features of the TCN.

+[Go to annotation](zotero://open-pdf/library/items/DX372JDZ?page=3&annotation=YWB8P8GZ) “To put it simply: TCN = 1D FCN + causal convolutions.” ([Bai et al., 2018, p.
+3](zotero://select/library/items/2UF9HWLW)) Nice and simple definition of a TCN.

+[Go to annotation](zotero://open-pdf/library/items/DX372JDZ?page=3&annotation=BYUGMJIU) “F (s) = (x ∗d f )(s) = k−1 ∑ i=0 f (i) · xs−d·i” ([Bai et al., 2018, p.
+3](zotero://select/library/items/2UF9HWLW)) Formal definition of dilation convolutions.
 %% end notes %%